christhesoul/andy-polhill.github.io/src/blog/first-break-as-an-engineering-manager.md

 date: 2021-12-15
 ---

 I recently participated in a fireside chat with [Adeva](https://adevait.com/events/from-software-developer-to-engineering-manager-mastering-the-transition).
-I covered a lot of content, possible a bit too much.
+I covered a lot of content, possibly a bit too much.
 During my preparation I unearthed some topics that warrant a blog post in their own right.
 The first of which is how to land that first Engineering Manager role.

 My initial train of thought was based off a tweet, one that I can no longer find.
 It said something like...